Skip to content ↓

 Physical Education

-We will be developing ball games skills and gymnastic skills as well as having weekly swimming lessons on Thursdays until the February half-term break.
+We will be developing team game skills and athletic skills as well as having weekly tennis lessons.

 French

-We will be learning key vocabulary and phrases through the following topics French Numbers, Calendars and Birthdays and Weather and the Water Cycle.
+We will be learning key vocabulary, grammar and phrases through the following topics: Portraits and The Eurovision Song Contest.

 Religious Education